-- original decision - Other documents as listed above depending on the nature of the decision - 10.101 The request for documents may initially be informal.
+- 10.101 The request for documents may initially be informal.
 However, if an agency does not comply with this informal request, the documents may be requested under a provision of the FOI Act that compels production by the relevant agency or minister within a specified timeframe.
-If necessary, the Information Commissioner may rely on the powers to: - require the agency or minister to provide documents for which an exemption claim has been made, if these have not been provided to the IC review officer earlier (ss 55T and 55U - see [10.92]-[10.98]) - issue a notice requiring any person to provide information or documents that are relevant to an IC review (s 55R - see [10.91])
+If necessary, the Information Commissioner may rely on the powers to: - require the agency or minister to provide documents for which an exemption claim has been made, if these have not been provided to the IC review officer earlier (ss 55T and 55U - see [10.94]-[10.100]) - issue a notice requiring any person to provide information or documents that are relevant to an IC review (s 55R see [10.93])

-- require the agency or minister to conduct a further search for documents (s 55V see [10.95]) - by written notice requiring a person to appear to answer questions (s 55W see [10.96]), and to provide answers on oath or affirmation (s 55X - see [10.97]) - hold a hearing at which the parties will have an opportunity to present further evidence or submissions (see [10.61]-[10.64]).
+- require the agency or minister to conduct a further search for documents (s 55V see [10.97]) - by written notice requiring a person to appear to answer questions (s 55W see [10.98]), and to provide answers on oath or affirmation (s 55X see [10.99]) - hold a hearing at which the parties will have an opportunity to present further evidence or submissions (see [10.63]-[10.66]).